 550 Squadron Photos

-All of the photographs and documents on this page kindly made available by F/L James Cassidy DFC* (RAAF), a navigator with 550 Squadron.
+Many of the photographs and documents on this page were kindly made available by F/Lt James Cassidy DFC* (RAAF), a Navigator with 550 Squadron; this was his second operational tour (the first being with 12/626 Squadron out of RAF Wickenby).

-Flight Lieutenant Cassidy The upper picture includes F/L Cassidy when collecting his Bar to DFC at Buckingham Palace in 1945.
+Flight Lieutenant Cassidy The upper picture includes F/Lt Cassidy when collecting his Bar to DFC at Buckingham Palace in 1945.

-The lower picture shows the S/L Caldow crew, taken in North Killinghome in March 1945.
+The lower picture shows the S/Ldr Caldow crew, taken in North Killinghome in March 1945.

-Flight Lieutenant Cassidy Flight Lieutenant Cassidy in London on the occasion of his brother Hugh (Navy) collecting his DSM.
+Flight Lieutenant Cassidy F/Lt Cassidy in London on the occasion of his brother Hugh Cassidy (Navy) collecting his DSM.

-F/L Cassidy (RAAF) and his brother Hugh Cassidy of the Navy (credited with a couple of kills on Baltic patrols where he served as a gunner).
+F/Lt Cassidy (RAAF) and his brother Hugh Cassidy (credited with a couple of victories on Baltic patrols where he served as a gunner).

 Three other Cassidy brothers served in Australian forces in the Pacific theatre, with the last brother still too young to join up when the war ended.